Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Enjoy a day of cultural connections by entering the East Fjords, a little-visited region of forests, farms and picturesque fishing villages.
 In the town of Djupivogur, admire the Eggs of Merry Bay, one of Iceland’s most unusual sculptures.
 Created in 2009 by Icelandic artist Sigurdur Gudmundsson, the 34 large-scale egg replicas represent 34 bird species found in the area, each one mounted on a platform along the harbor.
 Take a scenic walk along the coast near Alftafjordur, then join a local resident for a stroll around a historic fishing town, learning about daily life where traditions and livelihoods center on the sea.

 Heading inland, follow a remote road to Vallanes Farm to stop for hot drinks and snacks at this organic farm and cafe crafted of sustainably harvested wood.
 Continue to Modrudalur, one of the oldest farms in Iceland, with evidence of its presence since the original settlement by the Vikings.
 The site was an important crossroads where two historic cross-country trails intersected, and its location is referenced in the famous Sagas that date to the 10th and 11th centuries.
 Modrudalur is also the highest inhabited place in Iceland, at 1,539 feet above sea level.
-Spend the next two nights here at Fjalladyrd, a hospitable family-run farm and guesthouse.
+Spend the next 2 nights here at Fjalladyrd, a hospitable family-run farm and guesthouse.

 Accommodations